zanechua/website/src/posts/05-universal-server-build.md

 ![Fan on PCH and NVMe drive](../images/posts/universal-server-build/02.jpg)

-Certain fans don't play well with Supermicro's fan curve, some fans made a ton of whining noise especially at low pwm speeds and it gets really irritating to me.
-I think there is a study somewhere that basically we humans perceive low pitched hums to be softer than they really are.
+Certain fans don't play well with Supermicro's fan curve, some fans made a ton of whining noise especially at low pwm speeds, and it annoys the heck out of me.
+I think there is a study somewhere that shows that we humans perceive low-pitched hums to be softer than they really are.
 Well at least to me it does.
-Other fans would cause the board to spin all fans up as the fan would drop out due to the voltage.
+Certain fans would cause the board to kick into a `failed fan` mode which would spin up all fans connected to the board as the fan couldn't support the pwm voltage that was being supplied to it.

 ### CPU
 I have no problems with the ES CPU except the ES CPU does prevent you from upgrading the bios on the motherboard to anything about v2.1 if I'm not mistaken.
 But hey, if it works, it works.
 You don't really need to upgrade the bios if nothing is broken.
 Who needs security patches that decrease performance in a homelab environment. 🤔